NEWZIK USER GUIDE

 To crop one page, zoom and move your page with two fingers.

-To navigate into your pages, you can use the right / left arrows or the miniatures that are at the bottom of your screen.
+To navigate through your pages, you can use the right / left arrows or the miniatures that are at the bottom of your screen.

 If you want to un-crop all your pages, you can click on “Reset All” at the top left of your screen.
 Once you finished cropping your document, click on “Done” to go back to your score.